-Increasing emission of greenhouse gasses of retrofit dual-fuel systems fuel and natural gas (CNG) as second fuel.
-The tests are performed in the light of the national type approval regime that the Dutch government is considering to introduce, and for which TNO provides support in the development of the test procedure.
+Increasing emission of greenhouse gasses of retrofit dual-fuel systems Real-world emission measurements have been performed on a heavy-duty truck with a retrofitted system for operation in dual-fuel mode, running on diesel as main fuel and natural gas (CNG) as secondary fuel.
+The tests are performed in the light of the national type approval regime the Dutch government is considering to introduce, and for which TNO provides support in the development of the test procedure.
 The tests in dual-fuel mode have been compared with tests in normal diesel mode.